Herbert Baumgard: Career

 He was among the Jewish leaders to meet with Pope John Paul II during his 1987 visit to Miami.

 Specializing in the study of the Hebrew prophets, he was the author of several books, including The Miracles of Jesus and the Miracles of the Early Hebrew Prophets, Loving What is Close, Judaism and Prayer: Issues of Faith, and Finding My Way to God.

 Personal life

-Baumgard married Selma Geller, one of his students at Colombia who would later found the Temple Beth Am choir.
+Baumgard married Selma Geller, one of his students at Columbia who would later found the Temple Beth Am choir.
 They had three children: Jonathan, Daniel and Shira.
 He died on April 15, 2016, at the age of 95.